 Safe Burning Practices

-Please refer to the Fire & Life Safety Bylaw to review the list of items you can and cannot burn.
+Please refer to the website or Fire & Life Safety Bylaw to review the list of items you can and cannot burn.

 Penticton Fire Department